 Rule 1 – always protect patient privacy.
 Never reveal any information that would directly or indirectly identify a patient.
 Always abide by all policies, rules and regulations.

-Rule 3 – you do not speak for Vanguard unless authorized to do so.
-You must make it clear that you are speaking for yourself and not on behalf of Vanguard.
+Rule 3 – you do not speak for Abrazo unless authorized to do so.
+You must make it clear that you are speaking for yourself and not on behalf of Abrazo.
 Use a disclaimer such as “The views expressed on this site are my own and do not reflect the views of my employer.”

 Rule 4 – you should always identify yourself.
 Use of pseudonyms and anonymity undermines trust, encourages irresponsibility and facilitates unethical behavior.

-Rule 5 – use a personal email address (not your vanguardhealth.com or hospital email address) as your means of identification or communication with respect to the social media site unless you are engaging in professional activity on behalf of Vanguard.
-Just as you would not use Vanguard letterhead for a letter expressing your personal views, you should not use your Vanguard email address for personal social media purposes.
+Rule 5 – use a personal email address (not your abrazohealth.com or hospital email address) as your means of identification or communication with respect to the social media site unless you are engaging in professional activity on behalf of Abrazo.
+Just as you would not use Abrazo letterhead for a letter expressing your personal views, you should not use your Abrazo email address for personal social media purposes.

 Rule 6 – respect all copyright, privacy, fair use and financial disclosure laws.

-Rule 7 - alert Vanguard Communications Office if someone from the media or press contacts you about any postings or statements you make related to Vanguard in any way.
+Rule 7 - alert Abrazo Communications if someone from the media or press contacts you about any postings or statements you make related to Abrazo in any way.